co founder essentially human

 Here I demonstrated enthusiasm, and a passion to learn, which resulted in rapid career progression.
 Comfortable with change, and gaining broad experience across a variety of business functions, I found myself promoted into differing leadership roles.
 Always curious about what made people tick and how to help them perform at their best.

 Constantly searching for fulfilment, my predicament became heightened following the birth of my two boys.
 I found myself torn between the career woman I’d become and the kind of mum I wanted to be.
-The two seemed incompatible, and so eventually I made a tough decision to leave the corporate world, exhausted and disillusioned.
+The two seemed at odds, and so eventually I made a tough decision to leave the corporate world, exhausted and disillusioned.

 What caused me such pain?